 Special-needs education in the United Kingdom

-In the UK, the management of special needs is approached with the goal of integration.
+In the UK, the management of special needs in schools is approached with the goal of integration.
 To that end, children with special educational needs are kept in a mainstream schooling setting as much as possible.

 If you think that your child may need extra assistance, you can request that the local council assess your child.
 Children with special educational needs will have an Education, Health and Care (EHC) plan drawn up by the council, which specifies the school they are to attend.
 Your child may be assigned to a special school if a mainstream school cannot provide the required support.